 2. Hiring local people is outreach.
 This outreach will be through family, friendship, and institutional networks.
 UC2B Above Ground will pull these social networks into its centers.
-This will legitimate the new UC2B staff and increase their standing in the community.
-It will enlist family and friends as an informal support network for UC2B.
+This will legitimate the new staff of UC2B and increase their standing in the community.
+It will enlist family and friends into an informal network of community support for UC2B.

 3. UC2B will use TV, radio, and print aimed at the entire community and audiences such as Latinos, African Americans, students, and so on.
-UC2B will document best practices and examples in these outlets via press releases, interviews, photos, articles, and audio/video.
+UC2B will document best practices and examples of success in these outlets by press releases, interviews, photos, articles, and audio/video.

 4. UC2B outreach will feature what people produce in the centers.
-This will help move local cultural awareness from traditional formats to digital formats that take advantage of big broadband connectivity, promoting/celebrating the digital artifacts of cultural production.
+Outreach will include moving local cultural awareness from traditional formats to digital formats that take advantage of big broadband connectivity and promoting/celebrating the digital artifacts of cultural production.

 5. UC2B will encourage people to download other people's content and even more importantly to upload their own content.
-UC2B training/support is not only intended to promote the usual sanctioned standards for computer literacy, but also literacy with which people can create digital artifacts of culture and consciousness that reflect the history, condition, and future of the community, what it thinks of itself and society, and what it is going to do about making the future a fulfillment of their dreams.
-We will be encouraging people to dream in cyberspace and make their dreams become reality.
+UC2B training and support is not only intended to promote the usual sanctioned standards for computer literacy, but also literacy with which people can create digital artifacts of culture and consciousness that reflect the history/condition/future of the community, what it thinks of itself and society, and what it is going to do about making the future a fulfillment of their dreams.
+UC2B will encourage people to dream in cyberspace and make their dreams become reality.